 The State of Connaught Avenue

 Clutter, pigeon droppings and dirty pavements are regularly reported to the TDC Town Centre Co-ordinator who speaks to business owners in an effort to encourage them to keep the areas outside their premises, clean and tidy.
 For some time now, we have been promised that the pavements will be cleaned as suitable equipment was being purchased.
-However, we understand that it has still not been purchased.

 Tables and Chairs on the pavement in Connaught Avenue